zyeeda/install-opencv/README.md

     * `mkswap tmpswap`
     * `swapon tmpswap`
     * `free`
+* On ARM WebM codec (libvpx) failed to build because due to "Requested CPU 'cortex-a8' not supported by compiler" even though I tested it on a Cortex-A9.
+For now the install script doesn't build WebM on ARM.
 * `git clone https://github.com/sgjava/install-opencv.git`
 * `cd install-opencv/scripts/ubuntu1204`
 * Edit config.sh and change OpenCV and Java versions as needed